 What is the Weather like in Las Vegas in August?

 Really there isn’t much to say about August weather in Las Vegas.
 It is stinkingly hot, incredibly dry, and only rains very infrequently.
 The temps do fall away from their mind-melting July highs but only partially and the Month still scores the second hottest month most years.
-Heatwaves still happen and then Temperatures easily rival July’s and Junes.
+Heatwaves still happen and then Temperatures easily rival July and Junes.

-Really it is just a continuation of the desserts long hot summer, 13 hours of beautiful sunshine every day, hot evenings, and scorching days.
+Really it is just a continuation of the desert’s long hot summer, 13 hours of beautiful sunshine every day, hot evenings, and scorching days.
 Humidity hit’s its highest during the summer but it is still really low, so the dry heat is slightly more bearable than say a steamy Miami summer.
 With Highs right up to 117°F (43°C), the City can be unbearable.
 This is the rainiest month of the summer but the rain is really sporadic.
 It can be heavy when it comes but short and only ever showers passing through.
 They will do next to nothing to suppress the heat, however.

 What is it Like Visiting Las Vegas in August?

 The heat is the overarching factor that will affect your trip.
-While the ultra-high temps of July have passed the needle still surpasses 110°F (43°C) during occasional heatwaves and most days tips towards 100°F (37°C) and the nights still offer very little relief.
+While the ultra-high temps of July have passed the needle still surpasses 110°F (43°C) during occasional heatwaves and most days, tips towards 100°F (37°C), and the nights still offer very little relief.

-While there is plenty to see and do inside, Most people want to explore the outdoor areas too.
+While there is plenty to see and do inside, most people want to explore the outdoor areas too.
 Be warned during the midday heat this is seriously uncomfortable.
 Even simple tasks like waiting for a bus, sitting by a pool, or eating lunch are pretty much unbearable when the thermometer really gets going!
 We strongly advise outdoor exploration to be confined to mornings, late afternoons, and evenings when the heat is just about manageable.

 Honestly, unless you have experienced a Vegas Summer, it is hard to fathom how hot it really can get.
 But limit your outdoor fun to the cooler hours and you will be fine.
 Most people find very hot climates a real struggle at night.
 Tossing and turning through the night in the unbearable heat.
-This is not an issue in Vegas as all hotels rooms are perfectly climate controlled!
+This is not an issue in Vegas as all hotel rooms are perfectly climate controlled!
 Vegas’s heat only affects you when you are outside!